Nikhil-Wagh/Quizzer/README.md

 At the end of his test he is allowed to see his marks as well as the leader board to see where he stands.

 # How to use at local Host?
 To use this app at local host you need to use [XAMPP](https://www.apachefriends.org/index.html).Start Apache and MySql and use php myadmin to create 2 databases one should be 'questionbank' and the other should be 'quizzer' , the names should be exact.
+Then download this app and unzip it it the C:/xampp/htdocs , this is the folder were all your projects should be placed.
-Create three tables in quizzer database, or just copy and paste these commands in the console:
+Create three tables in quizzer database, or just copy and paste these commands in the console of phpmyadmin:
 (Console is at the bottom of the screen in phpmyadmin.
 Press ctrl+enter to execute the command)

 ```